 At this point I drew around the whole thing to create my new bodice piece.
 Look how my finished piece compares with its original:

-Clearly I’m no Oracle on the subject nor am I any kind of Pattern Drafting Ninja BUT this is what the finished cardigan looked like; see how the button bands meet equally along its entire length, with zilch gaping or straining at the bust?
+This is what my finished cardigan looked like having adopted this method; see how the button bands meet equally along its entire length, with zilch gaping or straining at the bust?
 Result!

 Until next time, I hope this was useful – let me know and please leave any other tips or suggestions you may have!